expressivegraphics/expressivegraphics.github.io/2018/instructions.md

 year: 2018
 ---

 All work must be previously unpublished.
 Production and Meta papers need not contain original research or results, but must make a substantive contribution to the knowledge in the field.
 Papers should be 8–10 pages in length (excluding citations).
 Papers longer than 10 pages must make a very significant contribution.
 Supplemental video and images may also be submitted.
-Research papers are reviewed double-blind and so must be anonymous when submitted.
+Papers are reviewed double-blind and so must be anonymous when submitted.
 References to your own work should be made in the third person to maintain anonymity.
-Production and meta papers can either be submitted with clear names (single-blind) or anonymously (double-blind).

 Paper submission is electronic using the [EasyChair system]({{site.symposium.submission}}).